mbb10324/MountUp/docs/contributing.md

 ### Development Environment

-Given the nature of MountUp being a AddOn for World of Warcraft, it is crucial to ensure that any changes made in the AddOn do not break features in the already included.
+Given that MountUp is an add-on for World of Warcraft; it is crucial to ensure that any changes made in the add-on do not break features that the add-on already provides, or cause in game errors.
 Ensure you run and test any changes in a game environment.

 ### Code Style